-- Survey points shall be marked on either direction of the alignment by the total station from control points.
+- Survey points shall be marked in either direction of the alignment by the total station from control points.

-- A benchmark shall also be established at nearby site location where no disturbance will occur throughout the execution phase.
+- A benchmark shall also be established nearby where no disturbance will occur throughout the execution phase.

 - The benchmark shall be checked at the frequent interval as and when required.